justinjiajia/bigdata_lab/webhdfs_emr.md

       }
   ]
   ```
-- Make sure the EC2 security groups of both master and slaves have a rule allowing "ALL TCP" from "my IP"
+- Make sure the EC2 security groups of both master and slaves have a rule allowing for "ALL TCP" from "My IP"

 ### Example 1